Making homemade almond milk is one of the easiest things you will probably ever make.

 You will need a small bowl to soak the almonds in, a Vitamix, a nut milk bag and an air-tight glass storage container.

-I used to buy some variety of non-dairy boxed milk (soy, almond, rice, coconut, etc), but since I’ve been eliminating processed foods from our diet, I’ve started making my own.
+Over the years, I used to buy different varieties of non-dairy boxed milk (soy, almond, rice, coconut, etc), but since I’ve been eliminating processed foods from our diet, I’ve started making my own.

-Homemade almond milk has only two ingredients: 100% organic, raw unpasteurized almonds (that have been soaked and dehydrated) and distilled/purified water.
+Homemade almond milk has only two ingredients: 100% organic, raw unpasteurized almonds (that have been soaked and dehydrated) and purified/filtered or distilled water.

 I don’t want to just give you a recipe and send you on your way.
 I want to go into detail about why some of the steps are important, as well as, the ingredients you use.